v-julia/alignment_of_orfs/README.md

 This folder contains scripts for handling sets of biological sequences and generating alignments.

+### *GenAlignment.py*
-1. *GenAlignment.py* is a program to generate alignment of genomic region of interest in fasta-format with \
-annotated sequence names (GenbankID_strain_isolate_country_collectionYear) from file with sequences in GenBank-format.
+Generates alignment of genomic region of interest in fasta-format with annotated sequence names (GenbankID_strain_isolate_country_collectionYear) from file with sequences in GenBank-format.

 The input parameters should be defined in *config.txt* file located in the same directory as script:
-*path to input file with fasta sequences in GenBank-format *path to file with reference sequence
+* path to input file with fasta sequences in GenBank-format
+* path to file with reference sequence
-*positions of region of interest in reference sequence *maximal and minimal length to retrieve from GenBank file *method of removing some sequences from the dataset:
+* positions of region of interest in reference sequence
+* maximal and minimal length to retrieve from GenBank file
+* method of removing some sequences from the dataset:
-    *if p-distance between two sequences is beyond defined cut-off the one with higher serial order will be removed *set of sequences is divided into groups based on the first 5 characters in GenBank ID, then if the size of groups \
+    * if p-distance between two sequences is beyond defined cut-off the one with higher serial order will be removed
+    * set of sequences is divided into groups based on the first 5 characters in GenBank ID, then if the size of groups \
-    exceeds m k% of randomly chosen sequences will be removed *paths to mafft and blastn programs
+    exceeds m k% of randomly chosen sequences will be removed
+* paths to mafft and blastn programs

 File *country_map.csv* with countries' abbreviations located in the same directory as script can be used to replace countries names with abbreviations in sequences names.

-## Usage
+#### Usage

 ```
 python GenAlignment.py